-One speculation is that the bones might suggest Polynesian or even European immigrants may have reached North America nearly 10,000 years ago.
-As a result, the lawsuit generated extensive discussion on the definition of race and who were the earliest settlers in North America, thousands of years before Columbus.
-The courts ruled that the bones are not associated closely enough with any current tribe to require repatriation to a modern tribe under the provisions of the Native American Graves Protection and Repatriation Act, and scientists got 16 days to examine the remains.6
+One speculation was that the bones indicated Polynesian or even European immigrants may have reached North America nearly 10,000 years ago, separately from those hunting bands that crossed the Bering land bridge.
+The lawsuit generated extensive discussion on the definition of race and who were the earliest settlers in North America, thousands of years before Columbus.
+The courts ultimately ruled that the bones are not associated closely enough with any current tribe to require repatriation to a modern tribe under the provisions of the Native American Graves Protection and Repatriation Act, and scientists got 16 days to examine the remains.6

 Our perspectives on the past are changing fast.
 For example, the old assumption that corn imported from Mexico was key to the development of agriculture in Virginia is now outdated.
 The very first Virginians were cultivating different plant species, and just added corn as a new plant in their gardens:8